 Butter: Nutrition Facts and Benefits

-Nothing pairs better with warm bread or grilled corn like a pat of butter.
+Pair your next slice of warm bread or grilled corn with a pat of butter.

 Whether you’re melting it into mouthwatering mashed potatoes or mixing it into your favorite birthday cake batter, butter is a fixture in many refrigerators and dining tables around the world.
 From salted and unsalted, to whipped and clarified, butter can bring that extra burst of flavor to our favorite foods.